Confidentiality and how we share your information.

 If you are concerned about any aspect of our services, be it in relation to a doctor, nurse or other member of our team, please let us know.

 We view this as a way for us to monitor and improve the quality of service that this practice provides.
 We operate the practice complaints procedure as part of the NHS system for dealing with complaints and our system meets all national criteria.

 Talk to a member of our team who will try to sort out your concern on the spot.

-If you do not feel able to do this you can complain in writing, in person or by telephone.
+If you do not feel able to do this you can complain in writing.
 Please contact us as soon as possible as this will enable us to investigate what happened more fully.
 If you have any specific information such as dates, times and names this also helps in our investigation.

 Who to complain to

-Complaints should be directed to either Miss Jennifer Habart or Mrs Karina Wilkins, our Patient Liaison Officers, or to any of the partners of the Practice.
-Jennifer or Karina will be happy to make an appointment to speak with you to discuss your concerns.
+Complaints should be directed to Sara Allen, our Patient Liaison Officer, or to any of the partners of the Practice.
+Please make your complaint in writing to Sara who will be happy to investigate your concerns.